 3. The architect who designed Hallgrímskirkja also designed the Church of Akureyri

 Guðjón Samúelsson may very well be Iceland’s most influential architect.
-Not only did he design Hallgrímskirkja, but also Sundhöll swimming pool, the Reykjavík hospital building, Héraðskólinn school house, Landakotskirkja (the cathedral of the Catholic Church in Iceland), the National Theatre of Iceland, the main building of the University of Iceland, and the Church of Akureyri.
+Not only did he design Hallgrímskirkja, but also Sundhöll Reykjavíkur (swimming pool), the Reykjavík hospital building, Héraðsskólinn school house (in Laugarvatn in South Iceland), Landakotskirkja (the cathedral of the Catholic Church in Iceland), the National Theatre of Iceland, the main building of the University of Iceland, and the Church of Akureyri.

 4. The church’s design is based on elements found in Icelandic nature